 It’s evident in his answers, the way he pauses to put thought into each answer and his strong portfolio of work that he truly cares about Durham and is invested in strengthening the community for everyone.
 Tobias is a shining example of a Durham commonality where people take pride in their job and are also part of an altruistic endeavor.
 To truly be here, to be Durham is to actively be the change you wish to see.
 It’s a Durham thing.

-Oh and treat yourself, your mom and everyone you love to the best coffee mug of all time, which happens to support this here book project.
+Treat yourself, your mom and everyone you love to the best coffee mug of all time, which happens to support this here book project.
 No big deal.
 But very big deal.
 Click HERE.